Duet3D/wiki-content/User_manual/Reference/Duet_Web_Control_Manual.md

 ![dwc23_22_system_03.png](/manual/dwc/dwc23_22_system_03.png =800x)

 Click ‘Save’ to save changes.
 If you edit the config.g file, you will be prompted to reboot the Duet to use your new config.g when you save.
-Setting changes to config.g do not come into effect until the duet is rebooted, or you run M98 P"config.g".
+Setting changes to config.g do not come into effect until the duet is rebooted, or you run `M98 P"config.g"`.
 Changes to other system macros such as the homing, tool change, pause etc macros come into effect without rebooting as they are read every time the printer is homed, tools are changed, a print is paused etc.

 The contents of the system macros is outside of the scope of this manual.
 There are documentation pages dedicated to the specific settings within config.g, see [Firmware configuration](/User_manual/Machine_configuration/Configuration_cartesian) documentation.